 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.

 You might want to take a career course to help you get an early start on career planning and make the most of the resources at IU.
-The EALC faculty recommend that majors take at least one of either ASCS-Q296 College to Career II: Navigating the Arts and Sciences Experience or ASCS-Q 299 College to Career III: Market Yourself for the Job and Internship Search.
+The EALC faculty recommend that majors take ASCS-Q296 College to Career II: Navigating the Arts and Sciences Experience.

 The job market